FAQ

 Then I give them deadlines and continue to meet with them as often as necessary to check their progress.
 They share drafts as Google docs, in which I make margin notes.
 I work with them on structure, review multiple drafts, and finally, help revise and polish their essays.

-I don’t write essays for students, but with years of experience as an editor and teacher, I can empower students to tell their stories and tell them well.
+I don’t write essays for students, but with years of experience as an editor and writing teacher, I can empower students to tell their stories and tell them well.